open-mmlab/mmyolo/docs/en/user_guides/config.md

 {algorithm name}_{model component names [component1]_[component2]_[...]}-[version id]_[norm setting]_[data preprocessor type]_{training settings}_{training dataset information}_{testing dataset information}.py
 ```

-The file name is divided into 8 name fields, which has 4 required parts and 4 optional parts.
-All parts and components are connected with `_` and words of each part or component should be connected with `-`. `{}` indicates the required name field, `[]` indicates the optional name field.
+The file name is divided into 8 name fields, which have 4 required parts and 4 optional parts.
+All parts and components are connected with `_` and words of each part or component should be connected with `-`. `{}` indicates the required name field, and `[]` indicates the optional name field.

 - `{algorithm name}`: The name of the algorithm.
-It can be a detector name such as `yolov5`, `yolov6`, `yolox` etc.
+It can be a detector name such as `yolov5`, `yolov6`, `yolox`, etc.
 - `{component names}`:  Names of the components used in the algorithm such as backbone, neck, etc. For example, `yolov5_s` means its `deepen_factor` is `0.33` and its `widen_factor` is `0.5`.
-- `[version_id]` (optional): Since the evolution of YOLO series is much faster than traditional object detection algorithms, `version id` is used to distinguish the differences between different sub-versions.
+- `[version_id]` (optional): Since the evolution of the YOLO series is much faster than traditional object detection algorithms, `version id` is used to distinguish the differences between different sub-versions.
 E.g, YOLOv5-3.0 uses the `Focus` layer as the stem layer, and YOLOv5-6.0 uses the `Conv` layer as the stem layer.
 - `[norm_setting]` (optional): `bn` indicates `Batch Normalization`, `syncbn` indicates `Synchronized Batch Normalization`。
-- `[data preprocessor type]` (optional): `fast` incorporates `YOLOv5DetDataPreprocessor` and `yolov5_collate` to preprocess data.
-The training speed is faster than default `mmdet.DetDataPreprocessor`, while results in extending tge overall pipeline to multi-task learning.
+- `[data preprocessor type]` (optional): `fast` incorporates  [YOLOv5DetDataPreprocessor](https://github.com/open-mmlab/mmyolo/blob/main/mmyolo/models/data_preprocessors/data_preprocessor.py#L9)  and [yolov5_collate](https://github.com/open-mmlab/mmyolo/blob/main/mmyolo/datasets/utils.py#L12) to preprocess data.
+The training speed is faster than the default `mmdet.DetDataPreprocessor`, while results in extending the overall pipeline to multi-task learning.
 - `{training settings}`: Information of training settings such as batch size, augmentations, loss trick, scheduler, and epochs/iterations.
-For example: `8xb16-300e_coco` means using 8-gpus x 16-images-per-gpu, and train 300 epochs.
+For example: `8xb16-300e_coco` means using 8-GPUs x 16-images-per-GPU, and train 300 epochs.
   Some abbreviations:
-  - `{gpu x batch_per_gpu}`:  GPUs and samples per GPU. `bN` indicates N batch size per GPU.
-E.g. `4xb4` is the short term of 4-gpus x 4-images-per-gpu.
-And `8xb2` is used by default if not mentioned.
+  - `{gpu x batch_per_gpu}`:  GPUs and samples per GPU.
+For example, `4xb4` is the short term of 4-GPUs x 4-images-per-GPU.
   - `{schedule}`: training schedule, default option in MMYOLO is 300 epochs.
-- `{training dataset information}`: Training dataset names like `coco`, `cityscapes`, `voc-0712`, `wider-face`, `balloon`.
+- `{training dataset information}`: Training dataset names like `coco`, `cityscapes`, `voc-0712`, `wider-face`, and `balloon`.
 - `[testing dataset information]` (optional): Testing dataset name for models trained on one dataset but tested on another.
 If not mentioned, it means the model was trained and tested on the same dataset type.